 Participation as a new Intern in the program is voluntary, but operates on an opt-out basis.
 That is, you will need to let us know if you do not want to participate, otherwise we will provide your mentor with your contact details and you can expect them to reach out before orientation begins.

 Pre-vocational liaison council representative need to have skills in advocacy, problem solving and leadership.
-This will require a regular commitment, attending the monthly Pre-vocational Clinical Training Committee (PCTC), as well as Prevocational Liaison Council meetings, which will routinely occur between PCTC meetings.
-Representatives may wish to pursue special interest within their broader representative role - typically focusing around broad topics such as patient safety and quality, education, IT, JMO welfare, rostering and working conditions etc.
+This will require a regular commitment, participating in the Prevocational Liaison Council meetings, as well as attending the larger, monthly, Pre-vocational Clinical Training Committee (PCTC) Meetings.
+Representatives may wish to pursue special interest within their broader representative role - typically focusing around broad topics such as patient safety and quality, education, IT, JMO welfare, clinical governancem rostering and working conditions etc.

 Anyone can put up their hand for Pre-Vocational Liaison Council.
 The successful candidate often has a background in medical student organisation and or advocacy, though this is not essential.
 More important is a desire to work within the system to try to improve it.
 You'll find more information in the "Getting Involved "